 When I was twenty years old, I married my “lucky” guy in a Las Vegas wedding chapel.
 No, I’m not joking.
 And, no, Elvis was not there…but thanks for asking.

 A little over a year later, when I was twenty-one, we had our first child.
-He’s now a twenty-year-old college junior.
+He’s now a twenty-one-year-old college senior.
 So, basically, that means I’m really old (I’ll let you do the math).

 We also have a seventeen-year-old daughter and a fourteen-year-old son.
 When your youngest kid becomes a teenager while your other kid is learning to drive, you do a lot of praying – and some crying – but mostly praying.
 For real.